taciogt/spatial-api/README.md

 #### Local debugging

-To run the python server in a local, the following dependencies should be installed:
+To run the python server in the host, the following dependencies should be installed:

 OSX
 ```bin/bash